rortan134/use-selectify/README.md

 ✅ Accessible by default

-✅ Fine-grained control
+✅ Fine-grained control with multiple approaches

-✅ Simple to style
+✅ Simple & extensible styling

 ✅ Works on every device